Pulmonary Function Test

 • Evaluate disability or impairments.

-• Clinical research involving lung health and/or disease.
+• Clinical research involving lung health or disease

 • Spirometry.
 The most common type of lung function test.
 It measures how much and how quickly you can move air in and out of your lungs.